bbborbo/BORBO/README.md

 ### OTHER...
 ```
-(Barrier General packet)
-- Barrier now decays by 1/6 of current barrier (instead of 1/30 of max barrier) each second
-- Aegis now also reduces barrier decay rate by 33%

 (Infusion packet)
 - Reduced health limit from 100 health to 30; configurable
 - Health gained from infusion now also increases by 20% for each player level